 About the Torch Caravan

-One of the series of activities organized at GFAN Africa to celebrate the Global Fund’s 20th anniversary is a torch caravan to be passed across twenty countries from June to December 2021 to celebrate lives saved.
-The torch will travel across the region, staring from Cape Town, South Africa in June, navigating to Cairo, Egypt by December and back to South Africa just in time for the ICASA conference.
-The journey is clustered into four regions.
-Each region will have a month to move the torch from one country to another within that region.
+In celebration of the Global Fund’s 20th anniversary, GFAN Africa is organising a torch caravan across twenty countries from July to December 2021.
+The torch will begin its journey in Cape Town, South Africa, and travel to Cairo, Egypt by December, before returning to South Africa at the ICASA conference.
+During the journey, it will travel through four regions.
+Each region will have one month to pass the torch from one country to another within its borders.

-The twenty participating countries are– South Africa, Zimbabwe, Zambia, Malawi, Mozambique, Tanzania, Rwanda, Kenya, Ethiopia, Uganda, Burundi, DRC, Cameroon, Ghana, Nigeria, Burkina Faso, Senegal, Morocco, Tunisia and Egypt.
-The torch caravan will have representatives from the HIV, TB, Malaria, civil society and communities.
+The twenty participating countries are– South Africa, Zimbabwe, Zambia, Malawi, Tanzania, Rwanda, Kenya, Ethiopia, Uganda, Burundi, DRC, Niger, Cameroon, Ghana, Nigeria, Burkina Faso, Senegal, Morocco, Tunisia and Egypt.
+In addition, the torch caravan will include representatives from HIV, TB, Malaria, civil society, and communities.